 Cathay Bank adheres to sanctions compliance programs issued by public bodies such as the Office of Foreign Assets Control, the United Nations or any other local sanctions laws.
 Cathay Bank carries out real-time monitoring of sanctions lists in order to identify customers and transactions that may be required to be blocked or rejected.

+Cathay Bank’s AML Program is designed to ensure that all employees and business units of Cathay Bank are well informed with respect to their customers and the nature of the transactions processed through their accounts.
+Cathay Bank has a designated AML Compliance Officer and its Risk and Compliance Board committee ultimately has responsibility for overseeing Cathay Bank’s AML Program.
 All of the policies, procedures and practices relating to anti-money laundering, terrorist financing and sanctions compliance are approved by Cathay Bank’s Board of Directors.
 There are also audit and compliance reviews to test the adequacy of Cathay Bank’s anti-money laundering policies, procedures and programs.
-Risk assessments are conducted on Cathay Bank’s customers once every 12 months and the products and services Cathay Bank offers.
-AML systems have also been developed to monitor transactions in order to identify and report unusual or potentially suspicious transactions to Financial Crimes Enforcement Network (FinCEN) and the Joint Financial Intelligence Unit (JFIU).
+Risk assessments, such as “know your customer” program involving due diligence to confirm the identities of persons seeking to open accounts and to deny accounts to those persons unable to demonstrate their identities, are conducted on Cathay Bank’s customers once every 12 months.
+AML systems have also been developed to monitor transactions in order to identify and report unusual or potentially suspicious transactions to Financial Crimes Enforcement Network (FinCEN) and the Joint Financial Intelligence Unit (JFIU) to facilitate the filing of currency transaction reports for deposits and withdrawals of large amounts of cash and suspicious activities reports for activity that might signify money laundering, tax evasion, or other criminal activities.
+Cathay Bank’s AML Program also includes additional precautions for accounts sought and managed for non-U.S. persons, and verification and certification of money laundering risk with respect to private banking and foreign correspondent banking relationships.

 Cathay Bank adheres to the following principles in its AML efforts: compliance, confidentiality, lawfulness, prudence and cross region cooperation.
 Written policies and procedures cover the areas of compliance management, customer identification (including politically exposed persons identification), beneficial ownership, money laundering risk assessment, classification and management (classified as customers, correspondent banks, innovative products and services, and legal persons and institutions), large-volume and suspicious transaction monitoring and reporting, anti-terrorist financing and terrorist assets freezing, and prohibition of anonymous or numbered accounts, or payable-through accounts.
 There are also record keeping and reporting requirements, including those for cash transactions.